FTSRG/modes3-smartcity/docs/index.md

 1. We introduce a smart transportation system, with the innovative use of IoT technologies.
 2. We introduce a developer tool supporting the design and implementation of distributed fog applications.
-3. We developed an end-to-end solution for data collection and analysis based on open-sourcetechniques
+3. We developed an end-to-end solution for data collection and analysis based on open-source techniques

 MoDeS3 – Smart City project integrates these innovative solutions into a common framework and testbed.